polizoto/auto_captions_dl/README.md

 Download the auto captions file from a YouTube video, convert to plain text, and add punctuation.

 ## Dependencies
+Python 2.7 +
-Python, Rename, Sed (should be installed already on a Mac)
+sed, rename, mv (should be installed already on a Mac)

 youtube-dl
 https://rg3.github.io/youtube-dl/